Meraki Channels

 0

-Meet Kevin Okyere; the visionary, resilient, and forward-thinking entrepreneur who defied all odds to redefine Ghana’s oil and gas industry!
+Meet Kevin Okyere, the visionary, resilient, and forward-thinking entrepreneur who defied all odds to redefine Ghana’s oil and gas industry!

 Kevin Okyere, Ghana's entrepreneur in the oil industry.
 Photocredit: Kevin Okyere on Facebook.